gnutls/gnutls/SECURITY.md

 # Committing a fix

-The fix when is made available, preferrably within 3 months of the report, is pushed to the repository using a detailed message on all supported branches which are affected.
+The fix when is made available, preferrably within 1 month of the report, is pushed to the repository using a detailed message on all supported branches which are affected.
 The commit message must refer to the bug report addressed (e.g., our issue tracker or some external issue tracker).

+For issues reported by third parties which request an embargo time, the general aim to have embargo dates which are two weeks or less in duration.
+In exceptional circumstances longer initial embargoes may be negotiated by mutual agreement between members of the security team and other relevant parties to the problem.
+Any such extended embargoes will aim to be at most one month in duration.

 # Releasing